 7. The financial account registered strong inflows, largely driven by an influx of portfolio investments.
 Unlike the resident-driven outflows in 2018, the strong portfolio investment in 2019 was mainly driven by an increase in non-residents' holdings of domestic assets, supported by a shift by major central banks to an easing stance and a decline in domestic inflation.
 On a net basis, portfolio investment recorded an inflow of USD1.0 billion in the first three quarters of 2019, while other investments registered an inflow of USD0.8 billion.
 On the other hand, FDI inflows declined from USD8.1 billion in Q1-Q3 2018 to USD5.1 billion in the same period in 2019.
-As a result, net FDI inflows moderated from USD5.1 billion in the first three quarters of 2018 to USD2.5 billion in the same period in 2019.
-Overall, the financial account witnessed an inflow of USD4.5 billion in the first three quarters of 2019, slightly higher than the same period in 2018.
+As a result, net FDI inflows moderated from USD5.1 billion in the first three quarters of 2018 to USD2.5 billion in the same period in 2019, slightly higher than the same period in 2018.
 However, capital inflows are likely to become volatile into 2020 amid the heightened external uncertainties.